siyana-m/SchoolManagementUI/README.md

 - **About.aspx**: Razor Page for the About section.
 - **About.aspx.cs**: Code-behind file for About.aspx.
 - **About.aspx.designer.cs**: Designer file for About.aspx.
+- **Bundle.config**: Configuration file for bundling and minification.
 - **Configurator.cs**: Configuration helper class.
 - **Contact.aspx**: Razor Page for the Contact section.
 - **Contact.aspx.cs**: Code-behind file for Contact.aspx.